 Experts have different ideas about how dyslexia should be broken down into subtypes.
 More research needs to be done in this area.
 But here are some of the more widely mentioned “types” of dyslexia you might hear about.

 This is often what people are thinking of when they talk generally about dyslexia.
 It’s trouble breaking down the sounds of language and matching those sounds with written symbols.
-Challenges with make it hard to sound out or “decode” words.
+Challenges with phonological processing make it hard to sound out or “decode” words.

 Experts think phonological dyslexia is the most common subtype.
 (It’s sometimes referred to as dysphonetic dyslexia.)
 Most people with dyslexia struggle to some degree with the sounds in words.